 In some cases, Excel opens normally and you can load spreadsheet files without problem.
 However, issues may arrive when you double click the spreadsheet file directly, without opening Microsoft Excel first.
 This may happen if the Superfetch features are disabled.
 Superfetch works based on cached data on the RAM, so the file can be fetched very fast when necessary.
 Follow these steps:

-- Press ‘Win + R’ and enter ‘regedit’ to open the Windows registry page.
+- Press “Win + R” and enter regedit to open the Windows Registry Editor app.

-- Look for “EnableSuperfetch” at the right windows and change its value to 1.
+- Look for “EnableSuperfetch” at the right pane, double click on it and change its value to 1.

-- If EnableSuperfetch isn’t found, right click on the right windows and choose ‘New> DWORD Value’.
-Set its value to 1.
+- If “EnableSuperfetch” isn’t found, right click on the right pane and choose “New> DWORD Value” option.
+Now, rename the DWORD as “EnableSuperfetch” and set its value to 1.

 9. Reduce Size of Excel File

-When the size of the Excel spreadsheet file is big, it contains a lot of data and it will perform more slowly.
+When the size of Excel file is too big, it contains a lot of data and it will perform more slowly.
 At certain point, the file can become unstable and crashes are more likely to happen.
-A good solution is to optimize the Excel spreadsheet file.
-The best way is to do it manually, by removing unnecessary formulas and formatting.
-Find unused cells and delete them.
+A good solution is to optimize the Excel file by removing unnecessary formulas and formatting.
+You can also find all unused cell data and delete them.

 If problem continues to occur, it is a good idea to use Excel Repair tool.

-- Click on the small dropdown arrow in the ‘Open’ button.
+- Select your file and click on the small dropdown arrow in the “Open” button.

 11. Macro Enabled Spreadsheets

-Another problem with Excel is to handle macro enabled enabled spreadsheets.
+Another problem with Excel is to handle macro enabled spreadsheets.
 This will be in XLSM format and will be very slow compared to simple XLSX fie formats.
-So only use macro enabled format when there are macros inside Excel.
-Also expect slow response time when processing macros.
+So, only use macro enabled format when there are macros inside Excel.
+Also, expect slow response time when processing macros.